10 Types of Barb Fish to Keep in Your Aquarium

-If you are looking for easy to care, small, colored, active, fast swimming and schooling fish, most barbs may be the perfect choice for your aquarium.
+If you are looking for easy-to-care, small, colored, active, fast swimming, and schooling fish, most barbs may be the perfect choice for your aquarium.
 These tiny, adorable splashes of color are quite hardy pets, and they are all except for boring pets.
+There are many different barb types you can choose from.

 I have done the job and have already handpicked the best barb types for modern schooling aquariums to ease the selection out on you.